bparida99/Emplyee-management-System/README.md

 # Ai-Bot-Service:
-## This project contains code to customize the ai model use as per our requirement
+## This project contains code to customize the ai model to use as per our requirement
 This service contains sample code to showcase use of spring+AI(In progress).
 Here we are using llama3.2 model